Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 Unfortunately, not all vendors support "stop".
 If that's not the case, stop will perform a pause.

+## CameraLightControlCapability <a id="CameraLightControlCapability"></a>

+Some robots might come with a light source, improving AI Camera obstacle detection in low-light conditions.
+This capability can enable or disable that light source.

 ## CarpetModeControlCapability <a id="CarpetModeControlCapability"></a>